greenhouse monitoring with rak wisblock and blues notecard

 Create an account on the Notehub page and start a new project.
 For step-by-step instructions, refer to the Blues documentation.

-Ubidots Notehub JSON
+Ubidots JSON Mapping for Notehub

 🗒️